Why a Driver Fitting Matters

 Jeff Flagg personifies potential.
 The former minor-league baseball player got hooked on golf long-drive competitions a few years ago.
-In the fall, he won the RE/MAX World Long Drive Championship, earning a spot in the final with a swing speed of 150 miles per hour and a drive of 463 yards (37 mph faster and 173 yards farther than the average PGA Tour player).
+He won the 2014 RE/MAX World Long Drive Championship, earning a spot in the final with a swing speed of 150 miles per hour and a drive of 463 yards (37 mph faster and 170 yards farther than the average PGA Tour player).

 That's a peek at the game's future, but Flagg says a key to achieving those numbers has been refining his driver and swing on a launch monitor.
 "I won by 13 inches, so shifting the weight in the head, tweaking the settings, that adjustability contributed to those 13 inches," he says.
 Flagg's methods for reaching his potential can work for the rest of us, too.